Beneficial and Harmful Explanatory Machine Learning: Conclusions and further work

 To explain a strategy, typically goals or sub-goals must be related to actions which can fulfill these goals.
 If the strategy involves to keep in mind a stack of open sub-goals -- as for example the Tower of Hanoi \cite{Altmann2002,Schmid11} -- explanations might become more complex than figuring out the action sequence.
 Based on \cite{Bruner1956}, knowledge is learned by humans in an incremental way, which was recently emphasized by \cite{Zeller2017AHL} on human category learning.
-A potential approach to improve explanatory effectiveness of a machine learned theory is to process complex concepts into smaller chunks by initially providing simple-to-execute and short sub-goal explanations.
+Given problems whose solutions can be effectively divided into sufficiently small parts, a potential approach to improve explanatory effectiveness of a machine learned theory is to process complex concepts into smaller chunks by initially providing simple-to-execute and short sub-goal explanations.
 Mapping input to another sub-goal output thus consumes lower cognitive resources and improvement in performance is more likely.
 It is worth investigating for future work a teaching procedure involving a sequence of teaching sessions that issues increasingly difficult tasks and explanations.
-Abstract descriptions might be generated in the form of invented predicates as it has been shown in previous work on ILP as an approach to USML \cite{US2018}.
+Yet, Abstract descriptions might be generated in the form of invented predicates as it has been shown in previous work on ILP as an approach to USML \cite{US2018}.
 An example for such an abstract description for the investigated game is the predicate $number\_of\_pairs/3$.
 Therefore, learning might be organised incrementally, guided by a curriculum \cite{bengio2009curriculum,telle2019teaching}.

 In addition, the current teaching procedure, which only specifies humans as learners, could be augmented to enable two-way learning between human and machine.
 Human decisions might be machine learned and explanations would be provided based on estimation of human errors during the course of training.
 A simple demonstration of this idea is presented in Figure \ref{fig:demo}.
 We would like to explore, in the future, an interactive procedure in which a machine iteratively re-teaches human learners by targeting human learning errors via specially tailored explanations. \cite{BRATKO1995143} suggested it is crucial for machine produced clones to be able to represent goal-oriented knowledge which is in a form that is similar to human conceptual structure.
 Hence, MIL is an appropriate candidate for cloning since it is able to iteratively learn complex concepts by inventing sub-goal predicates.
 We hope to incorporate cloning to predict and target mistakes in human learned knowledge from answers in a sequence of re-training.
 We expect a "clean up" on operation errors of human behaviours from empirical experiments by presenting appropriate explanations in re-training.
 Such corrections and improvements guided by identified errors in a human strategy are also helpful in the context of intelligent tutoring \cite{ZellerSchmid16} where classic strategies such as algorithmic debugging \cite{shapiro1982algorithmic} can be applied to make humans and machines learn from each other.